How Much Cocoa Butter is in Milk Chocolate?

 The cocoa percentage on a chocolate bar wrapper represents the total amount of cocoa solids and cocoa butter.
 However, it does not specify the exact amounts of chocolate liquor and added cocoa butter, which can impact flavor and texture.

-Is Cocoa Butter Good for Your Face?
-Exploring the Benefits and Considerations
+Is Cocoa Butter Okay for Tattoos?
+Exploring Benefits and Best Practices

 Ready to source an ingredient?